ros-navigation/docs.nav2.org/tutorials/docs/docker_dev.rst

 Two special commands worth highlighting are ``CMD`` and ``ENTRYPOINT`` which you will see at the bottom of many ``Dockerfile`` s.

-- ``ENTRYPOINT``: A command to execute when the container is spun up which cannot be overrided
+- ``ENTRYPOINT``: A command to execute when the container is spun up which cannot be overridden
 - ``CMD``: A command to execute when a container is spun up which can be overrided

 In the context of ROS Docker containers, you'll see that these create a bash session and execute a ``ros_entrypoint.sh`` script.